ssp21/ssp21-spec/ssp21.md

     * The master mixes the entire transmitted message in into its copy of the *handshake hash*.

-2. The outstation receives the *REQUEST_HANDSHAKE_BEGIN* message, and then validates that it trusts the public key via the certificate data.
+2. The outstation receives the *REQUEST_HANDSHAKE_BEGIN* message, and then validates that it trusts the public key via the certificate chain.

     * The outstation mixes the entire received message into its copy of the *handshake hash*.

-3. The outstation then transmits a *REPLY_HANDSHAKE_BEGIN* message containing its own ephemeral public DH key and certificate data.
+3. The outstation sends the *REPLY_HANDSHAKE_BEGIN* message containing its own ephemeral public DH key and certificate chain.

     * The outstation mixes its entire transmitted message into its copy of the *handshake hash*.